 Starting as a steep walk uphill, the Pink Route proceeds above Poulanass Waterfall before descending to the valley floor, intersecting the Glendalough woodlands along the way.

 The Best Time to Visit Poulanass Waterfall

-The Poulanass Waterfall allures the visitors all year round.
+Poulanass Waterfall allures the visitors all year round.
 The trail may be covered with snow in winter.
-Rain becomes an almost permanent companion during the visit to the Poulanass Waterfall in warmer months.
+Rain becomes an almost permanent companion during a visit to Poulanass Waterfall in warmer months.

 The site is a gushing falls that runs through the green forest in summer.
 In spring, the greenish shades of the surrounding trees rejuvenate.
 This new coating along with the melted snow transform the waterfall, adding more vigor into its flow.

-Yet visit the Poulanass Waterfall in fall and fall in love with the surrounding it deep green tones with a touch of autumn brilliance.
+Yet visit Poulanass Waterfall in fall and fall in love with the surroundings and deep green tones with a touch of autumn brilliance.
 The green colors hardly ever fade on the Emerald Isle.
-The country that is known for forty shades of green holds on tight to its signature color.
+The country that is known for its forty shades of green holds on tight to its signature color.

 Things to Know before Visiting Poulanass Waterfall

 While Poulanass Waterfall is rarely the main attraction to visit in Glendalough, the place can get crowded.
 Weekends are usually the busiest.
 Expect to see many other travelers paying a visit to the churning Poulanass Waterfall after exploring the Glendalough monastic site.